revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

-Although the default blocks size is 64 MB in Hadoop 1x and 128 MB in Hadoop 2x whereas in such a scenario let us consider block size to be 100 MB which means that we are going to have 5 blocks replicated 3 times (default replication factor).
+The default blocks size is 64 MB in Hadoop 1x and 128 MB in Hadoop 2x whereas in such a scenario let us consider block size to be 100 MB which means that we are going to have 5 blocks replicated 3 times (default replication factor).

 <details><summary> Explanation </summary>